pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/13_Perspectives.md

 To specify the range of objects you're going to use you, you have to firstly add a customview.
 See the [Custom views](../05_Objects/01_Object_Classes/05_Class_Settings/11_Custom_Views.md) section to get more details.

-The custom view row would look like that:
+The custom view definition would look like that:

 ```php
 [